This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Spread half of the mozzarella cheese in the mushroom cap.
-Top with tomato slices, the black olives, and some of the chopped basil.
+- Sprinkle half of the mozzarella inside the mushroom cap.
+Top with tomato slices, black olives, and some of the chopped basil.

-Return to the oven and bake for 20 minutes, or until the cheese melts and is golden.
+- Return the mushroom to the oven and bake for 20 minutes, until the cheese is melted and lightly browned.

 Expert Tips